Core Knowledge & Elements of Osteopathic Principles in the Discipline of Internal Medicine

 - American Osteopathic Association (AOA) and American College of Osteopathic Internists (ACOI) – Basic Standards for Residency Training in Internal Medicine

-Launch the Internal Medicine Practice Exam
+Launch Internal Medicine Practice Questions

 |Cecil Textbook of Medicine